 Kristin McGinty-Minister is a Senior Research Assistant at USW.
 She is an ex-elite volleyball player who moved from the US to the UK in 2012, and is currently a candidate for a Professional Doctorate in Sport and Exercise Psychology.
 Her research and applied work include facilitating mental health and improving/preventing mental ill-health in elite athletes, and promoting gender equality in sport.

 Kristin is part of USW's research team exploring the mental health and mental ill-health impact of postponing the 2020 Tokyo Olympic and Paralympic Games on athletes and coaches, with the goal to develop appropriate support for those impacted.

-Tom Owens is a lecturer in Biomedical Science and a PhD candidate at USW.
-Tom's PhD investigates concussion and the link to early onset dementia.
-The aim of the PhD is to establish how concussion influences the brain alongside natural ageing.
+Dr Tom Owens is a lecturer in Biomedical Science and a PhD candidate at USW.
+Tom's PhD investigated concussion and the link to early onset dementia.
+The aim of the PhD was to establish how concussion influences the brain alongside natural ageing.